braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::note[**Inadequacy of Local Axioms**]

-The effective influence relation [(§2.6.1)](#2.6.1) stands defined through simple paths of length at least two with strictly increasing timestamps, a necessity proven against non-decreasing allowances that invite symmetric dependencies [(§2.6.3)](#2.6.3); yet under Axioms 1 and 2 alone, it falters irreflexively in the 3-cycle [(§2.6.4)](#2.6.4), where the quantum's closure loops back as $v \le v$, and asymmetrically in timestamped 4- and 5-cycles [(§2.6.5)](#2.6.5), where subpaths enable $u \le v$ and $v \le u$ without overlap.
-Physically, these failures mean mediated causality can recirculate, turning forward chains into hidden engines of stasis or reversal.
+The effective influence relation [(§2.6.1)](#2.6.1) stands defined through simple paths of length at least 2 with strictly increasing timestamps.
+This strictness is a necessity proven against non-decreasing allowances, which we show invite symmetric dependencies [(§2.6.3)](#2.6.3) that would destroy the causal order.
+Yet, under Axioms 1 and 2 alone, this relation falters irreflexively in the 3-cycle [(§2.6.4)](#2.6.4), where the quantum's closure loops back as v \le v.
+It also falters asymmetrically in timestamped 4- and 5-cycles [(§2.6.5)](#2.6.5), where subpaths enable u \le v and v \le u without overlap.

-The diagnosis clarifies the limit: local primitives seed structure but breed emergent loops blind to their own closure, eroding the partial order essential to becoming; enforcement thus requires preemptive global prophylaxis, a demand met in the axiom on acyclic effective causality, where thermodynamics routes the fix through local sieves.
+Physically, these failures mean that mediated causality can recirculate, turning forward chains into hidden engines of stasis or reversal.
+The arrow of time bends into a circle.
+The diagnosis clarifies the limit of our current toolkit: local primitives seed structure but breed emergent loops that are blind to their own closure, eroding the partial order essential to becoming.
+Enforcement thus requires preemptive global prophylaxis, a demand met in the axiom on acyclic effective causality, where thermodynamics routes the fix through local sieves to prevent the universe from eating its own tail.
 :::

 -----